Dehu Road: Rail station

 The station has 4 platforms and 6 lines with a connecting footbridge.
 The Mumbai CST - Kolhapur Sahyadri Express, Mumbai CST - Bijapur Passenger, Mumbai CST - Pandharpur Passenger, Mumbai CST - Shirdi Passenger and Pune Junction - Karjat Shuttle halt there.
 This station is a halt for all the Suburban trains of Pune.

 Demographics

 The population includes people from various states of India (mostly South Indian States).
 At the 2011 Census, Dehu Road had a population of 48,961.
 Males constituted 53% of the population and females 47%.
 Dehu Road had an average literacy rate of 90.96%, higher than the national average of 74.04: male literacy was 94.80% and female literacy was 86.63%, and 11.64% of the population was under 6 years of age.

-Real estate

-New developments include Sonigara Pearl, Celestial City, Shagun, Indra Prabha.
-Dehu road is becoming a popular location due to its proximity to Hinjewadi, Talegaon, Pimpri Chinchwad and Chakan Industrial areas, as well Mumbai Pune expressway.
-Once the Nigdi Dehu road expansion is completed Dehu Road to Pune city driving time was expected to require only 25 minutes.

-Upcoming real estate residential projects near Dehu Road are Oxford Bavdhan by Shapoorji Pallonji and Joyville Hadapsar in Pune.

-Religion

-Dehu Road Bazaar, Murugan Temple and Subramanhya Swamy Murugan are located there.
-The Ayyappa temple on Sasta Hills is the biggest Ayyappa temple in Maharashtra.
-Maruti Mandir was established by Saint/Sant Ramdas.

-Thai Poosam and Makara Jyoti festival are popular events at the Ayyappa temple.
-The Samadhi (cremation) of the Marathi Saint Tukaram who wrote many poems on Lord Pandharinath (Vitthal).
-Three Masjid and one Idgah and Idgah Masjid are present, of which Jama Masjid is the largest and oldest.
-Three churches are present, of which Church Mary & Emmanuel Assemblies of God Church is the oldest.
-Three gurudwaras are located in Dehu Road.
-Jee Ayanu Gurudwara is near the Market area, Indrayani Darshan is on the Old Mumbai-Pune Highway and Garden City Gurudwara is in Garden City.
-Vaishya Samaj mandir, Jain mandir and Shani mandir are situated at the main market.
-A Buddhist vihar is situated nearby.
-The idol in the vihar is kept by Babasaheb Ambedkar.